 Apparatus or Mat?

 Pilates himself rarely worked with groups.
-Most of his work was done one on one, so each person's exercises were tailored to meet his or her needs.
+Most of his work was done one on one, so each person's exercises were tailored to meet their needs.
 But he used both mat exercises and equipment with his clients.

 "Pilates was developed as a system," says George.
 "People will get the best benefits if they utilize it as a system, doing exercises on the mat and the equipment."